RayOfDaylon/SpaceRox/README.md

 Game sounds may be loud.
 Until a volume setting is added, it's recommended to manually lower the volume in your OS speaker/headphone settings.

 All graphics are done in UMG/Slate.
 This project was partly done to see how performant a pure UMG game could be.
-It's fine, but Slate is taking over for UMG to be even better.
+It was fine, but Slate is now used for all gameplay objects to be even better.

 If you prefer to just download a Windows binary to play the game, one is available at https://www.daylongraphics.com/download/spacerox/SpaceRox.zip